This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

-You may be taken to a recovery room or your hospital room where caregivers will check you often.
-You may be attached to monitors that your caregivers can watch outside your room.
-Caregivers may remove your bandage soon after your surgery to check your incision.
+You may be taken to a recovery room or your hospital room where healthcare providers will check you often.
+You may be attached to monitors that your healthcare providers can watch outside your room.
+Healthcare providers may remove your bandage soon after your surgery to check your incision.
 Your head will be kept straight for 24 hours after surgery to reduce side effects, such as swelling and fainting The head of your bed may also be slightly raised.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.

 - You have a fever, vomiting, diarrhea, or other signs of illness.